The fate of the spin polaron in the 1D antiferromagnets: Introduction

-Moreover, we show that the intrinsic, staggered magnetic field present in {\it quasi}-1D antiferromagnets of real materials~\cite{Kojima1997, Matsuda1997, Lake2005} disrupts this fine balance between the on-site magnon energy and the magnon-magnon interaction of the 1D $t$--$J$ model.
+\kw{Finally,} we show that the intrinsic, staggered magnetic field present in {\it quasi}-1D antiferromagnets of real materials~\cite{Kojima1997, Matsuda1997, Lake2005} disrupts this fine balance between the on-site magnon energy and the magnon-magnon interaction of the 1D $t$--$J$ model.
 This makes the spin polaron quasiparticle stable in the {\it quasi}-1D cuprates and leads to the interpretation of the ARPES spectra~\cite{Sobota2021} of {\it quasi}-1D cuprates~\cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06} in the spin polaron language.
-Altogether, these results show an unexpected, impressive robustness of the spin polaron picture in the {\it quasi}-1D antiferromagnets, proving that the accepted spin-charge separation paradigm is in fact an exception~\cite{Bonca1992, Greiter2002, Schmidt2003, Smakov2007, Lake2010, Yang2022}, not the rule~\cite{Giamarchi2003}.
-The obtained results have important consequences reaching beyond condensed matter, {\it inter alia} in the interpretation of cold atom experiments~\cite{Bohrdt2021, Koepsell2021}.
+Altogether, these results show an unexpected, impressive robustness of the spin polaron picture in the {\it quasi}-1D antiferromagnets, proving that the accepted spin-charge separation paradigm is in fact an exception~\cite{Bonca1992, Greiter2002, Schmidt2003, Smakov2007, Smakov2007b, Lake2010, Yang2022}, not the rule~\cite{Giamarchi2003}.
+The obtained results have important consequences \kw{not only for the quasi-2D `high-$T_c$ cuprate' doped antiferromagnets but also} reaches beyond condensed matter, {\it inter alia} into the interpretation of cold atom experiments~\cite{Bohrdt2021, Koepsell2021}.